A tiny portion of the Big Room in Carlsbad Caverns, the fourth largest cave room in the world

 Instead the trail heads to the left into another short passage, into a high narrow room filled with small fallen rocks.

 The trail climbs the rocks through switchbacks, Appetite Hill (the first climb of the hike!)

 The most decorated room in Carlsbad Cavern

-a small passage on the left containing the remains of a wooden staircase, the original path through the cave.
+Along the way, it passes a small passage on the left containing the remains of a wooden staircase, the original path through the cave.

 At the top, the path passes a large slab covered in little black mounds.